Skip to main content

 Shadows

-Kunwar Pratap had indeed found his shadow in her, or so everyone said.
-Their love, understanding and respect for each other were the talks of the Ranimahal Baithaks.
-Kunwar Pratap was now the Senapati of Mewar again and all his political decisions reflected her calm opinions and firmly believed.
-Udai Singh had honoured Patta and Ajabde in secret for their bravery, much to Ajabde's relief.
-Ajabde's growing influence forced Dheerbai to stay low until her favourable time came.
+Kunwar Pratap had indeed found his shadow in Ajabdeh.
+Their love, understanding and respect for each other were the talk of the Rani Mahal Baithak.
+Kunwar Pratap was now the Senapati of Mewar again, and all his political decisions reflected her calm opinions and firm beliefs.
+Udai Singh had honoured Patta and Ajabdeh in secret for their bravery, much to Ajabdeh's relief.
+Ajabdeh's growing influence forced Dheerbai to stay low until her favourable time came.
 Kunwar Pratap would always talk about his missions with her.
-Ajabde would always wait months praying for his safety and awaiting his return.
+Ajabdeh would always wait months, praying for his safety and awaiting his return.
 He always asked her for advice on political matters.
-Ajabde found peace In her books and Kanha Ji and Ranima’s bhajans while he stayed busy.
-Ranima forced Ajabde to teach the princesses some sword skills.
-Sometimes Kunwar Pratap enjoyed watching her in secret not knowing she was fully aware of his glares.
+Ajabdeh found peace in her books and Kanha Ji and Ranima’s bhajans while he stayed busy.
+Ranima forced Ajabdeh to teach the princesses some sword skills.
+Sometimes Kunwar Pratap enjoyed watching her in secret, not knowing she was fully aware of his glares.

-When Chittorgarh received the good news of an heir, Ajabde was sent to Bijolia by Ranima for her safety and that of the heir.
-In those months, Ajabde decided to utilize her time training Balwant in leading, much to Kunwar Pratap's pride and everyone's anxiety.
-Jaivanta Bai knew now that Ajabde was competent enough to protect the heir.
+When Chittorgarh received the good news of an heir, Ajabdeh was sent to Bijolia by Ranima for her safety and that of the heir.
+In those months, Ajabdeh decided to utilise her time training Balwant in leading, much to Kunwar Pratap's pride and everyone's anxiety.
+Jaivanta Bai knew now that Ajabdeh was competent enough to protect the heir.

-On the 16th of March 1559, Chittorgarh celebrated the birth of their first child Amar Pratap Singh Sisodia.
+That spring, Chittorgarh celebrated the birth of their first child, Amar Pratap Singh Sisodia.
 Amar Singh lay in a cradle while his mother told him the valiant stories of his forefathers.

 "But why?"